JakeBat/JakeBat.github.io/README.md

 ## About me

-Primarily a Java and Android back-end developer with working knowledge of SQL like languages, Javascript.
+Primarily a Java and Android back-end developer with working knowledge of SQL like languages and JavaScript.
 Have experience using SpringBoot, Hibernate, and AWS to build a RESTful API back-end.
  A recent graduate of [Deep Dive Coding Bootcamp](https://deepdivecoding.com/) and recent got my **Oracle Java Developer Certification**.
 Currently looking to start a long successful career in programming.